1939 Auckland Rugby League season: Auckland Rugby League Junior Management Committee

-Auckland Rugby League Referees Association]
+Auckland Rugby League Referees Association

 The annual meeting was held on March 7.
 Their report stated that she season had been very successful there being many new members.
 J. Donovan won the Carey Cup for being the most improved referee.
 Mr. Artie Rae was made a life member.
 The following officers were elected:-President, Mr Les Edgar Bull; vice-president, Mr G. McGowatt; executive, Messrs.
 R. Otto, Maurice Wetherill, J. Hawkes; delegates Messrs.
 William Mincham (Control Board), J. Short (junior management), G. Kelly (schools’ committee), and L.E.
 Bull (N.Z.R.L.
 Referees’ Association); official critic, Mr. A. Saunders; honorary secretary, Mr T.E.
 Skinner; treasurer, Mr A.E.
 Chapman; appointment board, Messrs.
 Artie Rae, and M. Renton; social committee, Messrs.
 A. Saunders, Maurice Wetherill and William Mincham; auditor, Mr Percy Rogers.

 On March 27 Percy Rogers was made a life member of the Referees Association.
 He was an international referee and had been an active member for 16 years as well as being on the executive.
 At the same meeting the association accepted the resignations of Mr. W.H.
 Skelton who had accepted a coaching position, and Mr. H.T.
 Mcintosh who was now a member of the junior management.
 At the April 4 meeting Mr. William Mincham was made a life member following 25 years of “fine service”.
-William's son was Ted Mincham the New Zealand representative, and his grand son Robert Mincham would later represent New Zealand also.
+William's son was Ted Mincham the New Zealand representative, and his grandson Robert Mincham would later represent New Zealand also.
 At the same meeting Mr. Freeman Thompson's resignation was “received with regret”. at their meeting on May 8 Frank Delgrosso, the former New Zealand international and long time Ponsonby player was elected by ballot as a member of the Referees’ Association.
 On October 1 the referees held their annual picnic at Mr. L. Pauling's farm at Te Atatū.
-Mr. A Ansell was presented with the Carey Cup for the most improved referee of the season.
+Mr. An Ansell was presented with the Carey Cup for the most improved referee of the season.

 Avondale League Football Club

 In January the Avondale League Football Club wrote to the New Lynn Borough Council asking if they could use the New Lynn Domain ground for the 1939 season.
 The council decided that their request “would be given favourable consideration if the ground was suitable”.
 Avondale held their annual meeting on February 8 at the Labour Party's Rooms in Avondale.
 At the junior management committee meeting on May 9 they received a report from the Avondale club that they had acquired an area of ground on the Avondale racecourse.
-In mid June the Avondale club held a “successful fancy dress dance… in aid of funds for their candidate in the schoolboys’ queen competition”.
+In mid June the Avondale club held a “successful fancy dress dance... in aid of funds for their candidate in the schoolboys’ queen competition”.
 Guests of honour included “members of the Auckland Rugby League ladies’ committee, Mesdames Culpan, Scott, Stonex, Howe, and Chernside, Mr. Ivan Culpan, and Mr. C. Howe”.